jonkemp/gulp-inline-css/README.md

 - HTML emails.
 For a comprehensive list of supported selectors see [here](http://www.campaignmonitor.com/css/)
 - Embedding HTML in 3rd-party websites.
+- Performance.
+Downloading external stylesheets delays the rendering of the page in the browser.
+Inlining CSS speeds up this process because the browser doesn't have to wait to download an external stylesheet to start rendering the page.

 ## Install